It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 • use listening and questioning strategies to help mentees discover, develop, and apply their strengths in college and beyond.

-• use self-reflection and diversity awareness strategies to better understand diverse perspectives.
+• use self-reflection and cultural awareness strategies to better understand diverse perspectives.

 • recognize and employ key elements of a safe space.